A Fistful of Gun: Gameplay

 A Fistful of Gun is a top-down shooter game with a Western setting.
 It features eleven unlockable player characters, each with a unique weapon and custom control scheme for up to two of three input devices: mouse, keyboard, and gamepad.
-The type of weapon affects each character's attributes, such as their shooting and movement speeds.
+The type of weapon affects each character's attributes, such as shooting and movement speeds.

 The single-player story mode follows a plot in which Clayton Boon, an evil railroad tycoon, has made a deal with the Devil and must be eliminated within twelve days.
 The mode consists of a randomised sequence of arena battles, where the player character fights waves of enemies in a destructible environment.
 In addition to clearing each arena of enemies, the player can sometimes select a level objective, such as pushing a cart to its destination, engaging in a duel, assassinating a particular foe, or rescuing people from a stampede.

-The player can increase their score by collecting gold dropped by enemies when defeated.
+The player can increase their score by collecting gold dropped by defeated enemies.
+Being hit by enemy fire results in the player losing a life, depleting lives triggers a game over.
 When in a neutral zone, such as around banks, the player is not attacked.
 If they still start a fight, they obtain a wanted level and must defeat the sheriff or receive a handicap for the next fight.
-Collectable power-ups have positive effects, such as whisky slowing down the game and increasing the damage the player inflicts on enemies.
+Collectable power-ups have positive effects, such as whisky slowing down time and increasing the damage the player inflicts on enemies.
 Mountable horses increase the player's movement speed and shield them from one hit by an enemy.

-In the arcade mode, up to nine players (locally or via online multiplayer) engage cooperatively in fights with all player characters available.
-Following each fight, the players are rewarded with ability bonuses (such as explosive bullets, increased movement speed, and more accurate shots) for the next battle.
+In the arcade mode, up to nine players (locally or via online multiplayer) engage in cooperative fights with all player characters available.
+Following each fight, players are rewarded with ability bonuses (such as explosive bullets, increased movement speed, and more accurate shots) for the next battle.
 In the online versus mode, players fight against each other.